 - Extract DNA from a strawberry, which can be done with everyday household items and a strawberry

 - Activities involving tinkering or engineering can often be done with everyday household materials.
 We’ve pulled a few great low-to-no cost activities from the Exploratorium’s Tinkering Studio, but be sure to check out all of their activities here.

-- Invite a science center, science museum, zoo or aquarium to run an online activity
+- Partner with a science center, science museum, zoo or aquarium to run an activity

-- Invite a local scientist, engineer, coding expert or researcher to share their work and be interviewed by students via Zoom or other videoconference platform
+- Invite a local scientist, engineer, coding expert or researcher to share their work and be interviewed by students, either live or by video

-- Run a remote activity curated by STEM organizations such as NASA or National Geographic
+- Run an activity curated by STEM organizations such as NASA or National Geographic

 And there are more ideas you can adapt from past Lights On events for remote or small group activities!

 Find more ideas on our database